core-wg/href/draft-ietf-core-href.md

 The CRI Scheme Number column registers numeric identifiers for the URI Schemes registered.
-Registrants for the Uniform Resource Identifier (URI) Schemes Registry are requested to indicate if there are special requirements on the CRI scheme number to be assigned for the new URI Scheme.\\
+Registrants for the Uniform Resource Identifier (URI) Schemes Registry may indicate that there are special requirements on the CRI scheme number to be assigned for the new URI Scheme.\\
 If that is not the case, IANA will assign a value autonomously.\\
 If there is a special requirement, the value will be allocated via